ebresafegaga/miniarm/README.md

 $ nix-shell
 ```

-This will drop you into a shell which has all the build dependecies.
+This will drop you into a shell which has all the build dependencies.

 Now you can build the project using the following command: